High-dimensional separability for one- and few-shot learning: Discussion

+The construction of correctors with their subsequent interiorisation can be considered as a tool for solving the problem of model degradation and concept drift.
+An increase in the error rate is a signal of degradation of the model and a systematic decrease in performance~\cite{Tsymbal2004}.
+The nature of data changes in time, due to the evolution of the system under analysis.
+Coping with this phenomena required combination of supervised, semi-supervised, and even unsupervised learning.
+Semi-supervised and unsupervised methods help to self-assess model degradation in preprocessing mode in real time and modify the classification model and features before actual errors occur \cite{Cerquitelli2019}.
+Error correctors provide reversible modification of AI systems without iterative retraining and can assimilate significant concept drift.

+We refuse the classical hypothesis of the regularity of the data distribution and assume that the data can have a rich fine-grained structure with many clusters and corresponding peaks in the probability density.
+In this work, we generalise this framework and ideas to a much richer class of distributions.
+We introduce a new model of data---a possibly {\it infinite-dimensional} data universe with hierarchical structure in which each data cluster has a granular internal structure, etc. The idealised concept of granular Hierarchical Universe (Figure~\ref{HierarchicalUniverse}) is intended to replace the ideal picture of a smooth unimodal distribution popular in statistical science.

-The infinite-dimensional version of theorems about separation of compact clusters and families of such clusters demonstrates the importance of hypothesis about compact embedding of data clusters (Sec.~\ref{Sec:Compact}).
-The idealized concept of granular Hierarchical Universe (Fig.~\ref{HierarchicalUniverse}) is intended to replace the ideal picture of a smooth unimodal distribution popular in statistical science.
+The infinite-dimensional version of theorems about separation of compact clusters and families of such clusters demonstrates the importance of the hypothesis about compact embedding of data clusters (Section~\ref{Sec:Compact}).
+The hypothesis of images compactness appeared in data analysis and machine learning several times in many different forms.
+Perhaps, it was first introduced by E.M.
+Braverman \cite{Braverman1967}.
+This was a guess about the data structure in the real world.
+It is now widely accepted that real data are rarely i.i.d samples from a regular distribution.
+Getting the right guess about the distribution of data is essential to the success of machine learning.

-In the future, the concept of granular Hierarchical Universe will be extended to feature space and to relationships between different entities (in data space, feature space, etc.), which is natural in the deep learning framework.
+According to a modern deep learning textbook, ``the goal of machine learning research is not to seek a universal learning algorithm or the absolute best learning algorithm.
+Instead, our goal is to understand what kinds of distributions are relevant to the 'real world' that an AI agent experiences and what kinds of machine learning algorithms perform well on data drawn from the kinds of data generating distributions we care about'' (\cite{Goodfellow2016}, Section~5.5.2]).

-\authorcontributions{conceptualization and methodology, ANG and IYT; writing--original draft preparation, ANG, IYT and BG; writing--review and editing, all authors; software and validation, IYT and EMM.}
+\authorcontributions{{Conceptualisation} and methodology, A.N.G. and I.Y.T.; writing---original draft preparation, A.N.G., I.Y.T., and B.G.;~writing---review and editing, all authors; software and validation, I.Y.T., E.M.M., and S.V.S.
+All authors have read and agreed to the published version of the manuscript.}

-\funding{IYT was funded by {UKRI} (Alan Turing AI Acceleration Fellowship EP/V025295/1).
-ANG, EMM, and IYT were founded by the {Ministry of Science and Higher Education of the Russian Federation} (Project No. 075-15-2020-808).}
+\funding{I.Y.T. was funded by {UKRI} (Alan Turing AI Acceleration Fellowship EP/V025295/1).
+A.N.G., E.M.M., S.V.S., and I.Y.T. were founded by the {Ministry of Science and Higher Education of the Russian Federation} (Project No. 075-15-2020-808).}

 \conflictsofinterest{The authors declare no conflict of interest.
 The funders had no role in the design of the study; in the collection, analyses, or interpretation of data; in the writing of the manuscript, or in the decision to publish the results.}